Applicants Schools Enterprise Media About Find a course Apply

 Note: Special requirements and policies apply.

-Teaching questionnaire: Applicants are required to answer four questions about their motivation and suitability for teaching.
+Teaching questionnaire: Applicants are required to answer a question about their motivation and suitability for teaching.
 How to complete the teaching questionnaire.

 For information on the personal statement visit the University of Sydney website.